 St. Nicholas Hall

-Vocalist Judy Henske married folkie Jerry Yester of the Modern Folk Quartet, and later of the Lovin' Spoonful, in the early '60s, making the one-off Farewell Aldebaran in California at the end of the decade.
+Vocalist Judy Henske married folkie Jerry Yester of the Modern Folk Quartet and later of the Lovin' Spoonful, in the early '60s, making the one-off Farewell Aldebaran in California at the end of the decade.
 Almost inevitably released on Frank Zappa's Straight imprint, it's almost impossible to categorise, although 'folk/psych' will probably have to do for now.
 Every track is essentially a different style, from the pseudo-sea shanty Raider through St. Nicholas Hall's satirical take on the Anglican hymnbook to the more straightforward folk-rock of Charity.
-Nobody much bought it at the time, probably due to its eclecticism, and even now, its availability seems to be due solely to a super-dodgy UK-based pirate outfit, Radioactive, who specialise in unauthorised reissues of overseas material (see: the Marshall Brothers Band), making potential lawsuits prohibitively expensive.
+Sadly, nobody much bought it at the time, probably due to its eclecticism.

 The reason this album's here is a couple of tracks featuring the Chamberlin.
 St. Nicholas Hall opens with a female voice that fools the listener into thinking it's real for a moment, until a pitch change alerts you to its keyboard origin.
 The male voices appear later (is this a keyboard split, or two sounds overdubbed?), making for one of the clearest recordings of the sound I've ever heard.
 More of the same, but less so, on the closing title track, along with some fantastic early Moog modular (belonging to Bernie Krause of Beaver & Krause, apparently), including an emulation of a vocoder, before such things actually existed.